bahaerdogan/Agentic-Retail-Analyst--DSPy-LangGraph--V1.0-/README.md

 Agentic Retail Analyst (DSPy + LangGraph)

 Disclaimer: This project is a conceptual prototype.
 It is not part of my academic or professional work.
+This is a initial version updates will follow.

 An experimental AI agent for retail analytics that combines retrieval-augmented generation (RAG) with SQL querying over the Northwind database.
 It showcases DSPy chain-of-thought reasoning orchestrated with LangGraph.